MuninMunin/SDS-/README.md

 1. **Admin ( of the System)**
     - Has the highest privileges monitoring the system.
 2. **User**
-    - Every user are promoted to be admin by default when they register account, and there privileges only to manage their projects that are created by them such as `assign tasks to other user` and `monitor on their project`.
+    - Every user are promoted to be admin by default when they register account (Note that admin here is not admin of the system).
+There privileges only cam manage their own account and other actions under their account.
+They can manage their projects that are created by them such as `assign tasks to other user` and `monitor on their project`.
         - **Functions**
             - Input Project names.
             - Input tasks.